Fast Lane Art – 2020 Teacher Information

 Fast Lane Art 2020 is ready for your school!

 Selected pieces will be showcased as “Public Art” on street banners throughout the City of Reading and West Reading.
-In addition they will be included in a special art exhibit in March/April 2020.
-Details forthcoming.
+In addition they will be included in a special art exhibit held at the Berks County Community Foundation from April 27-May 22, 2020.

 Meet Fast Lane Art 2020 juror, Deb Schlouch